ulrik101/FoodApp/README.md

 RestaurantRanker.py give proper information from the user to the other two .py files

 Also to note, if you are a Windows user I recommend that you run it in PowerShell over
-command prompt to allow for better scrolling
+Command Prompt to allow for better scrolling